hagata/30daysofHelloWorld/Readme.md

-`#30xHelloworld`
+### `#30xHelloworld`

-#30 days of `Hello, World!`
+# 30 days of hello, world's
-What is it? over the course of 30 days, I will be expirimenting with different frameworks, language, libraries, and technology that I have not used yet.

-30 new things in 30 days to inspire a lasting curiosity & desire to experiment.:
+30 new things in 30 days to inspire a lasting curiosity & desire to experiment.

+I believe the best way to improve, become well rounded, form better opinions, and enhance one's ability to choose the right tool for the occasion is through experience.
+30 days of "Hello, world!" challenges one's self to dive into unfamiliar territory with an open mind and zero bias.

+In 30 days, I'm challenging myself to experiment with different frameworks, language, libraries, patterns, API's and technology that are unfamiliar or new to me.
+The goal is simply to gain a better understanding of the tools of the web and tech landscape by getting hands on experience and having fun doing so.

+___